Asthma Management By Anantbodh Chaitanya

 Anuloma Viloma is also called the Alternate Nostril Breathing Technique.
 In this Breathing Technique, you inhale through one nostril, retain the breath, and exhale through the other nostril.
-Pranayama is the one of the eight limbs of “Hatha yoga”.
+Pranayama is one of the eight limbs of “Hatha yoga”.
 Often it is considered as breathing exercise, but that perception is wrong as is the case with almost every other practice of Yoga.
 Every practice of yoga has a very subtle effect on human consciousness and does not limit only to physical health benefits.
 But still, we know that breath is very vital for sustaining life.

-Yoga, the simplest natural cure for asthma is a popular and effective way to prevent you from the frequent occurrence of asthma attack.
+Yoga, the simplest natural cure for asthma is a popular and effective way to prevent you from the frequent occurrence of an asthma attack.

 Easy Pose (Sukhasana).

 This is one of the classic Meditative Poses and is usually performed after doing the Corpse Pose.
-The Easy Pose helps in straightening the spine, slowing down metabolism, promoting inner tranquility, and keeping your mind still.
+The Easy Pose helps in straightening the spine, slowing down metabolism, promoting inner tranquillity, and keeping your mind still.
 Don’t let the name fool you.
 If you’re used to sitting in chairs, Easy Pose or Sukhasana can be quite challenging.